stacksjs/ts-pkgx/docs/packages/github.com/a7ex/xcresultparser.md

 # xcresultparser

-> Package from pantry: github.com/a7ex/xcresultparser
+> Parse the binary xcresult bundle from Xcode builds and testruns

 ## Package Information